pnnl/ML4AlgComb/quiver_mutation_equivalence/README.md

 ## Dataset

-The task associated with this dataset is identifying whether two quivers are mutation equivalent.
+The task associated with this dataset involves identifying whether two quivers are mutation equivalent.
 Thus, the inputs are quivers (directed multigraphs) with $11$ nodes that are encoded by their $11 \times 11$ adjacency matrices and the labels are one of $7$ different equivalence classes: $A_{11},BB_{11},BD_{11},BE_{11},D_{11},DE_{11},E_{11}$.
 The files are organized by train and test for each of these classes.
-For the quiver mutation classes that are not mutation finite, the datasets contain quivers generated up to a certain depth, which is the distance from the original quiver, measured by number of mutations.
+For the quiver mutation classes that are not mutation finite (that is, the mutation equivalence class has an infinite number of elements), the datasets contain quivers generated up to a certain depth, which is the distance from the original quiver, measured by number of mutations.
 The depth is specified in the filename and was chosen to achieve as close to a balanced dataset as possible.

 Datasets can be found [here](https://drive.google.com/file/d/1UmRLOhNq2mX6s4NQPIgciuGG9HfvrKWC/view?usp=sharing)